Skip to main content

 1.1 International Criminal Court (ICC)

-The ICC has jurisdiction over genocide, crimes against humanity, war crimes, and the crime of aggression.
+The ICC has jurisdiction over Genocide, Crimes Against Humanity, War Crimes, and the Crime Of Aggression (the planning, initiation, or execution of an act of armed force by a state leader that violates the UN Charter).
 Before submitting information, determine whether the situation falls within ICC jurisdiction:

 • The alleged crime occurred on the territory of an ICC State Party (or the accused is a national of a State Party).